getodk/docs/odkx-src/tables-install.rst

 .. note::

-  You can also `download the ODK Tables APK <https://opendatakit-dev.cs.washington.edu/2_0_tools/download/>`_ to your computer and load it on your device via `adb <https://developer.android.com/studio/command-line/adb.html>`_ or another tool like `AirDroid <https://www.howtogeek.com/105813/control-your-android-from-a-browser-with-airdroid/>`_.
+  You can also `download the ODK-X Tables APK <https://opendatakit-dev.cs.washington.edu/2_0_tools/download/>`_ to your computer and load it on your device via `adb <https://developer.android.com/studio/command-line/adb.html>`_ or another tool like `AirDroid <https://www.howtogeek.com/105813/control-your-android-from-a-browser-with-airdroid/>`_.

 .. tip::

-  You can also `install ODK Tables on an Android emulator <https://github.com/opendatakit/opendatakit/wiki/DevEnv-Setup>`_.
+  You can also `install ODK-X Tables on an Android emulator <https://github.com/opendatakit/opendatakit/wiki/DevEnv-Setup>`_.
 However, this can be slow and is only recommended for developers actively working on Tables.